 Swimming in the sea.
 Fairy lights at dusk.
 Emojis.
 Lots and lots of candles.
 Big sunglasses.
 Very small martini glasses.
 Junk shops.
+Organisation.
 Delphiniums.
 Thick mascara.
-Super-hot tacos.
+Super-spicy tacos.
+Using old-fashioned phrases like ‘draw a bath’.
 Cagoules.
 Paris.
 Rain of all kinds.
 Cliffs.
 Kissing.
 New York and San Francisco.
 The colour pink.
 Joni Mitchell.
 Felt-tip pens.
 Joan Didion.
-My cat.
-Cats generally.
+Cats.
 Poetry.
 Flamingos.
 Beauty routines.
 Arsenal.
 South London.
+Brighton.
 Bare feet on hot pavements.
 Drinking tea in other people's kitchens.
 Perfume bottles.
 The Bloomsbury Set.
 Lidos.
 Italian Renaissance painters.
 Wolves.
+Tidiness.
 Bright yellow shoes.
 Abandoned churches.
 Tiny earrings.
 Bonfires.
 California.
+Living minimally.
 Climbing trees.
 Forests.
 Coffee.
 Ferns.
 Love.

 My favourite fictional character is Nicholas from The Lumber Room, by Saki: "The dramatic part of the incident was that there really was a frog in Nicholas's basin of bread-and-milk; he had put it there himself, so he felt entitled to know something about it."

 Some books I love: The Greengage Summer, by Rumer Godden.
 The Sky Is Everywhere, by Jandy Nelson.
 A Little Love Song, by Michelle Magorian.
 We Were Liars, by E Lockhart.
 We Are Okay, by Nina LaCour.
 Only one of these takes place in the winter.

 or greener than now if you were with me O you